 If the care you want, or is currently being received, is more than the maximum Local Authority rate other family members will need to pay the difference or find a care home willing to accept just the local authority’s rate.

-The Government has already agreed a number of proposals that they intend to implement in England only from April 2020.
-These include raising the upper capital threshold from the current £23,250 to an expected £118,000 and capping the amount any individual has to pay for their own care to and assessed £72,000.
-However, if they implemented along the same lines as outlined, they may still not benefit you greatly.
-To find out more about how these changes may or may not affect you visit our new page Care Act and what it means for LTC in England.
+These were postponed until at least April 2020 and even if they are implemented along the same lines as outlined, they may still not benefit you greatly.
+To find out more about how these changes may or may not affect you visit our new page Care Act page and what it means for LTC in England.

 If you are responsible for funding someone’s care and would like to receive the very latest, up to date information on paying for care complete our contact form or call us today on 01476 403537.